 - Fireplaces in various sizes.

-The systems are ideal to be integrated into a wetback situation to supply all your hot water requirements.
+These systems are ideal for integration into a wetback situation to supply all your hot water requirements.

 What is BIOMASS?